DiliniRajapaksha/DeveloperJournal/_posts/2017-11-15-mock-rest-apis-soapui.markdown

 </div>

 #### Which tools have you used for simulating REST APIs?
 Any suggestions?
-I would love to hear from you, so please leave a comment below.

-Leave your email address below so that I can send you the project files used in this post, which you can import to Soap UI.